XRPLF/xrpl-dev-portal/content/resources/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | Yes |

-Adds tracking by destination account to [escrows](escrow.html).
+Adds tracking by destination account to [escrows](../concepts/payment-types/escrow.md).
 Without this amendment, pending escrows are only tracked by sender.
-This amendment makes it possible to look up pending escrows by the destination address using the [account_objects method][], excluding any pending escrows that were created before this amendment became enabled.
-This amendment also makes [EscrowCreate transactions][] appear in the destination's transaction history, as viewed with the [account_tx method][].
+This amendment makes it possible to look up pending escrows by the destination address using the [account_objects method](../references/http-websocket-apis/public-api-methods/account-methods/account_objects.md), excluding any pending escrows that were created before this amendment became enabled.
+This amendment also makes [EscrowCreate transactions](../references/protocol/transactions/types/escrowcreate.md) appear in the destination's transaction history, as viewed with the [account_tx method](../references/http-websocket-apis/public-api-methods/account-methods/account_tx.md).

-With this amendment, new escrows are added to the [owner directories](directorynode.html) of both the sender and receiver.
-This amendment also adds a new `DestinationNode` field to [Escrow ledger objects](escrow-object.html), indicating which page of the destination's owner directory contains the escrow.
+With this amendment, new escrows are added to the [owner directories](../references/protocol/ledger-data/ledger-entry-types/directorynode.md) of both the sender and receiver.
+This amendment also adds a new `DestinationNode` field to [Escrow ledger objects](../references/protocol/ledger-data/ledger-entry-types/escrow.md), indicating which page of the destination's owner directory contains the escrow.

 ### fix1528